foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   When upgrading your account to Pay As You Go, you may see temporary authorization charges on your credit card (depending on region).
 These charges should be released within a few days once the authorization is complete.

+  We recommend conducting a [Cost Analysis](#g-optional-budget-and-cost-analysis) after completing this guide for peace of mind.

   If you see any other charges on the credit card, contact Oracle support.

 </details>